-Each star has their fans who will go out of their way to look like their idols.
+Each star has its fans who will go out of their way to look like their idols.
 It didn't take long for fashion companies to realize and take advantage of this situation.
 They began hiring various stars to wear their sunglasses when they appeared in public.
-This method became known as secret branding and achieved a tremendous success.
-During 1970's sunglasses became a global product.
+This method became known as secret branding and achieved tremendous success.
+During the 1970s sunglasses became a global product.

 Today one is able to buy a pair of sunglasses virtually on every corner: in boutiques, supermarkets, pharmacies, gas stations, markets, or online shops.
 It seems incredible that merely seventy years ago Foster Grant was selling the first serially produced sunglasses in Atlantic City.